-The Company evaluates, on a quarterly basis, developments in legal proceedings and other matters that could cause an increase or decrease in the amount of the liability that is accrued, if any, or in the amount of any related insurance reimbursements recorded.
-As of December 31, 2019, the Company's consolidated balance sheet includes accrued loss contingencies of approximately \$15.5 million.
+The Company evaluates, on a quarterly basis, developments in legal proceedings and other matters that could cause an increase or decrease in the amount of the liability that is accrued, if any, and any related insurance reimbursements.
+As of December 31, 2020, the Company's consolidated balance sheet included accrued loss contingencies of approximately \$18.4 million.

-13. ACCUMULATED OTHER COMPREHENSIVE LOSS
+13. ACCUMULATED OTHER COMPREHENSIVE INCOME (LOSS)

-The components of accumulated other comprehensive loss are as follows at December 31:
+The components of accumulated other comprehensive income (loss) are as follows at December 31:

-Accumulated net unrealized (gain) loss on available-for-sale securities Foreign currency translation adjustments, net of tax Total accumulated other comprehensive loss
+2020 2019 Accumulated net unrealized (gain) loss on available-for-sale securities \$ 84 \$ 194 Foreign currency translation adjustments, net of tax 2,950 (32,581) Total accumulated other comprehensive income (loss) \$ 3,034 \$ (32,387)